Resources & Publications

 Spinde, Timo; Krieger, Jan-David; Ruas, Terry; Mitrović, Jelena; Götz-Hahn, Franz; Aizawa, Akiko; Gipp, Bela

-Exploiting Transformer-based Multitask Learning for the Detection of Media Bias in News Articles Inproceedings
+Exploiting Transformer-based Multitask Learning for the Detection of Media Bias in News Articles Proceedings Article

 In: Proceedings of the iConference 2022, Virtual event, 2022.